-- Economic necessity.
-It’s common for many older adults to be faced with unexpected medical expenses, rising home insurance premiums and rising utility costs.
-Selling the house and moving into a more affordable space is often a solution.
+- Economic necessity – It’s common for many older adults to be faced with unexpected medical expenses and rising home insurance premiums and utility costs.
+Selling your house and moving into a more affordable space is often the most practical solution.

 Budgeting for a downsize

 Choosing to downsize to a smaller home in retirement isn’t always purely a financial decision.
 Even for high-net worth retirees, downsizing can be a practical move.
 A smaller home, particularly in a multi-family building or development, can be far easier to maintain than a single-family house on a sprawling property.
 This can be a priority for people as they age and are less physically able to take care of a larger home.